Abercorn Barracks: Internment

 Ballykinlar internment camp housed over 2,000 men from the thirty-two counties of Ireland and was the first mass internment camp in Ireland during the Irish War of Independence.

 Three prisoners were shot dead and five died of malnourishment/maltreatment in Ballykinlar in 1921: two Westmeath volunteers - Patrick Sloan and Joseph Tormey were shot and killed on 17 January 1921, Tadhg Barry was shot and killed on 15 November 1921.
 Maurice Galvin died on 9 April 1921 as a result of serious head injuries sustained when loyalists attacked a prison boat in the Lagan River, Belfast (possibly the Prison Ship HMS Argenta).
 Séan (Jack) O’Sullivan died on 3 May 1921 as a result of a severe beating which allegedly occurred at the time of his arrest.
-Patrick O'Toole died of pneumonia on 6 February 1921 probably from a cold contracted while being transported on a British destroyer to Ballykinlar and Maurice Quinn died on 6 July 1921.
+Patrick O'Toole died of pneumonia on 6 February 1921 probably from a cold contracted while being transported on a Royal Navy destroyer to Ballykinlar and Maurice Quinn died on 6 July 1921.
 Notable internees included Seán Lemass (future Taoiseach) and Peadar Kearney, who wrote the Irish national anthem.

 After peace was declared in 1921 the internees were released but it does appear that their ordeal did not necessarily end after leaving as evidence exists that a train carrying released prisoners from Ballykinlar was attacked at Thurles, County Tipperary, injuring three Sinn Féin passengers and several members of the crowd.

 In 1971, during Operation Demetrius, which reimposed internment in Northern Ireland, Ballykinlar became a Regional Holding Centre for internees.
-During this time there were many allegations of physical and mental abuse by British Military Police and Royal Ulster Constabulary Special Branch at Ballykinlar.
+During this time there were many allegations of physical and mental abuse by Royal Military Police and Royal Ulster Constabulary Special Branch personnel at Ballykinlar.